PrestaShop/prestashop-specs/content/1.7/back-office/customers/customers/outstanding-listing.md

 This UI is shown after Enabling the _Enable B2B mode_ toggle switch in _CONFIGURE > Customer Settings_ and it allows to track the B2B customer behavior.

+## Configuration of the new B2B input fields in Customer edit page

+Once the B2B mode is enabled, new input fields are displayed in the Customer edit page by navigating to _Customers > Customers_ and editing the desired Customer.
+Customer must be registered in Prestashop himself, of added by Administrator.
+New input fields are the following:
+- **Allowed outstanding amount** - input can be filled with valid characters: 0-9 only.
+Default value is 0.
+- **Maximum number of payment days** - limit for Customer purchases in days.
+Default value is 0.
+- **Risk rating** - dropdown with the Risk value.
+The risk values are the following:
+  - None
+  - Love
+  - Medium
+  - High

 ## Top UI elements

 - **Outstanding** - page title.